joeljosephjin/gvgai-rl/README.md

 Two competition legs at IEEE CoG2020 and PPSN2020: http://www.aingames.cn/gvgai/ppsn_cog2020

+## Current progress: Performance of some baseline RL agents
+TODO

+## Performance of some baseline planning agents giving a forward model
+*See how well a planning agent performs in these games!*
+TODO

 # Latest Updates

 * **2020.3.24:**  We have fixed a bug in the game logic file [treasurekeeper.txt](https://github.com/SUSTechGameAI/GVGAI_GYM/blob/master/gym_gvgai/envs/games/treasurekeeper_v0/treasurekeeper.txt) .
 Please use the newly updated version.